yjy941124/COMS4156/README.md

 ### April 18 2017 - Yulong Qiao
 Function adjustment:
 - initially at homepage, booklists are displayed in alphabetical order
+- when clicked rank, booklists are displayed according to the number subscribed

 ### April 18 2017 - Ruijue Ji
 UI improvement: